winkerVSbecks/spotify-artist-lookup/code-review.md

 Artist.js and NavigationBar.js don't feel like components (they don't extend the components class at the very least).
 Maybe they belong in another category/folder?
 (Views?)

+Shouldn't ios and android folders be in the .gitignore file?

 ## PR's and Flow
 N/A
 ## Security